tomaskjay/tomaskjay/README.md

 ### Hi there, I'm Tomas 👋

-- 📚 I'm currently a student at Case majoring in CS
+- 📚 I'm a student at Case majoring in CS
-- 🌱 I’m focusing on full stack development and UI
+- 🌱 I’m currently focusing on full stack web development
 - 📫 You can reach me here: tomas.kn.jay@gmail.com